-Many have heard of and/or are using this vehicle already to facilitate their retirement goals.
+Many have heard of and/or are using this vehicle already to facilitate their retirement goals, along with other vehicles such as pension pots and life insurance from somewhere like Final Expense.
 However, there are two types that can mean drastic differences to your retirement savings.

 A Few Facts about IRA’s: